tom-seddon/b2/doc/wip/keyboard.md

 Shift, Ctrl and Alt are treated as modifiers, so you can have modified and unmodified keypresses behave differently.)

-As above, click `x` to remove a key from the list.
+As above, click `x` to remove a key from the list, or click away from the popup to close it.

 ![character keymap key
 list](./generated/keyboard_layout_ui.char.click.png)